 Make a paste of neem leaves you can use this paste directly on your skin or mix it with either honey or turmeric.
-Wash your face and then apply this paste, keep it for 20 minutes at the most.
+Wash your face to apply this paste and keep for about 20 minutes.
 This particular face pack is good for those who have frequent outbreaks on skin like boils, pimples or blackheads.
 You can apply this paste directly on the affected area until it heals.

-Aloe Vera is another common ingredient in Indian skincare routine.
+Everyone loves Aloe Vera, it is also another common ingredient in Indian skincare routine.
 In fact Aloe Vera is widely used in everywhere across the world in treating various skin problems.
 Known as skin elixir, Aloe Vera is rich in anti-oxidants like vitamin C, E and beta carotene.

-1 It is a natural moisturiser, perfect for oily skin, blends into the skin without leaving any greasy trace.
+1. As a natural moisturizer, Aloe Vera is perfect for oily skin as it blends easily without leaving any greasy trace.

-4 It heals and soothes your skin, cures any skin damage caused by sun burn, pigmentation, eczema.
+4. It heals and soothes your skin, cures any skin damage caused by sun burn, pigmentation and eczema.

 I prefer to use coconut oil for my hair woes; I have curly hair that gets really frizzy at times.
 Regular use has certainly reduced the frizziness.
 Here are some additional uses.